InsideOut’s Garden Office Buildings Guide

 Our guide is written to help you select the best garden offices for your home and life style.
 You have probably read enough on websites and in magazines to know that garden office buildings are very different from sheds or chalets, but perhaps you’re not sure what makes them different or how to choose the best.

-A really good garden office are a major investment, rather like a new car.
+A really good quality building is a major investment, rather like a new car.
 And, like buying a car, it’s important to do your homework and ‘test drive’ before you buy.
 So, our first bit of advice is don’t buy on-line without seeing a similar one first.

 The InsideOut website belongs to the directors of a small architect’s practice, who spent ten years designing and building bespoke offices, studios and granny annexes throughout the UK.
 During that time the directors have become experts and are sharing what they’ve learnt with you, so that you are well informed before buying.